giovaniortolani/ga4-unified-tag-for-webview-web-app-commands-tag/README.md

 [TO DO Reference to the app codebase where I do this]

 #### 2.3 Implement the Javascript Handler in your webview
 This is object is a global variable defined by us and it doesn't have anything to do with Firebase Analytics.
 You can change the name if you want.
-It holds the abstraction for calling the iOS or Android Firebase Analytics methods.
+It holds the abstraction for calling the iOS or Android Firebase Analytics interfaces.

 This global variable must be added either via the [GTM template](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization) `GA4 Unified Tag for Webview (Web & App) | Firebase Analytics Handler Global Variable Initialization`, or via the [source code](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization/blob/main/source-code-es6-version.js) by your developers.